Someone to speak for you (advocate)

 • make decisions about your care

-• challenge decisions you don’t agree with
+• challenge decisions you do not agree with

 • stand up for you and your rights